Click for Printable Version

 $40,000 to the Patient Care Trust

-$50,000 to cryoprotection, cool down, and long-term transfer expenses
+$50,000 for cryoprotection, cool down, and transfer to long-term care

 $10,000 to the CMS fund pool